booleanapp/docs/index.md

 ### Easy unsubscribing

 We add an unsubscribe link in the footer of survey email.
-Clicking this link will unsubscribe the recipient (email address) from all future emails in a survey.
-You can also unsubscribe recipients using our [API](/docs/v1_unsubscribes.html).
+Clicking this link will unsubscribe the recipient (email address) from all future emails from an account.
+You can unsubscribe recipients from specific surveys using our [API](/docs/v1_unsubscribes.html).
+Recipients can also opt out of Boolean surveys through link in our website.

 ### Scheduling